zazga/MADS-EDA/report/README.md

+# Obsidian
+To be consistent with everyone working on the report, use the tool [Obsidian](https://obsidian.md/).
+The entire report will be written in markdown.
 # Report
 Every chapter should be created in its own separate chapter file.
 The full report will be automatically generated from all files combined.